tommasomoretti/nameless-analytics-tables/README.md

 ### Sessions
+This is the schema of the Sessions table function.

 | Column                          | Type       | Description                                                  |
 |-----------------------------    |------------|--------------------------------------------------------      |
 | user_date                       | DATE       | Date associated with the user                                |